• Skip to primary navigation

 • If you are single, another great idea is to put the lentil loaf into muffin pans for single servings and freeze the individual servings for future meals.

-The next time you crave comfort food, give this vegan meatloaf a try!
+The next time you crave comfort food, try this vegan meatloaf recipe!
 You will love every bite!

 More Suggested Vegan Recipes